Source of Internal Crosstalk in Silicon Photomultipliers

 \section{Analysis of crosstalk sources for FBK and HPK SiPMs}

-Measuring the iCT probability $ P_{iCT}(\Vov) $ is significantly more straightforward than $ \lambda_{iCT}(\Vov) $, as it does not require the direct measurement of emitted light. $ P_{iCT}(\Vov) $ is defined as the probability of observing at least one iCT event in a dark noise signal and is related to $ \lambda_{iCT}(\Vov) $ by:
+The internal crosstalk probability $P_{iCT}(\Vov)$ is defined as the probability that a primary avalanche is coincident with one or more additional avalanches, experimentally quantified as the fraction of events with an observed charge corresponding to at least two photoelectrons, and is related to the average number of iCT events $\lambda_{iCT}(\Vov)$ by:

-Internal crosstalk avalanches are identified as pulses with an amplitude greater than a single photoelectron (`$1$ PE') pulse, which is generated by the firing of a single SPAD pixel.
-Under dark conditions and at low temperature it is considered that there is a negligible probability of multiple SPADs being simultaneously triggered by thermally generated carriers.
-This means that all pulses greater than $1$ PE are considered to be generated by crosstalk.
+Internal crosstalk avalanches are identified as pulses with the area greater than a single photoelectron (SPE) pulse, which is generated by the firing of a single SPAD pixel.
+Under dark conditions and at low temperature there is a negligible probability of multiple SPADs simultaneously avalanching due to dark noise, therefore we consider all pulses greater than $1$ PE to be generated by crosstalk.
 The internal crosstalk probability is therefore calculated using equation \autoref{eq:xtprob}: